willcl-ark/lnproxy/README.md

 It's this plugin routing table that we want to fully integrate with the underlying goTenna routing table in future work.

+# Troubleshooting

+If you are having difficulty communicating with the goTenna mesh devices, please see the [goTenna SDK documentation](https://github.com/gotenna/PublicSDK/blob/master/python-public-sdk/goTennaSDK.pdf), particularly section 1 "Installing", as this lists some frequently-experienced issues with Linux systems.
+Of particular note are the following paragraphs:

+* On Linux, openssl-devel (or libssh-dev depending on distro) and libffi-dev are required to build the cryptography module we use.

+* On Linux, on at least Debian-based distributions, installing cryptography and cffi through the system package manager can cause conflicts with the versions that pip attempts to install, which reproduce as pip seg-faulting while installing our wheel.
+To workaround this, uninstall the system pack- ages python-cryptography and python-cffi-backend (or python3-cryptography and python3-cffi-backend on a multi-python system if you want to use python3) before installing the wheel.

+* On Linux,the modem manager daemon might try to capture the goTennaUSB link making the SDK connection fail with a timeout error.
+In this case, copy the 77-gotenna.rules in /etc/udev/rules.d for the modem manager to ignore the goTenna devices.

+* There are some currently known issues with running on Debian via Qubes OS, so currently this OS is not supported.

 # TODOs: